eloymelo/eloymelo/README.md

 ### 🎯 My Goals

-My primary goal is to transition into a **Junior Backend Developer** role.
-I am passionate about using Python and Linux to build efficient and reliable server-side applications for a great company where I can contribute and grow.
+My primary goal is to transition into a Junior Backend Developer role.
+I am passionate about using Python and Linux to build and deploy scalable RESTful APIs and work with complex database systems.

 ### 🛠️ My Tech Stack & Skills